Designed to help you get a head start in planning your trip to Nepal

 Wild royal Bengal tigers, Indian elephants and one-horned rhinos are just a few of the animals you can discover in Nepal's incredible jungles.

 There is nothing like trekking through dense tropical jungle in search of elusive tigers.
 The sights, sounds and smells of the jungle become more intense as you walk within a few feet of a monstrous rhino.
-Forget the zoos and safari parks, Nepal's jungles are the real thing from easy to reach Chitwan to out of the way Bardia.
+Forget the zoos and safari parks, Nepal's jungles are the real thing from easy to reach Chitwan to out of the way deep in the jungle Bardia.

 Looking for an adrenaline rush?
 Nepal has you covered!
 From paragliding over the Himalayas to white water rafting and zip lining to name but a few.